steveswinsburg/tfn-validator/README.md

 Enter the TFN, click <kbd>Validate</kbd> and wait for the magic!

+## Privacy
+Privacy is guaranteed.
+You only need to enter the TFN, which is useless on its own, as its just a number in a certain format.
+There is absolutely no way that anyone's details can be leaked at all since they arent there to start with.

+In addition, the validator stores nothing, it doesn't even make a web request so nothing is sent to any server at all.
+You can check the source :)

 ## The maths
 The TFN validation algorithm is based on simple modulo 11 arithmetic just like many other digit checksum schemes.
 The weighting algorithm for the TFN is well known[1],[2], with each digit multiplied by the corresponding weighting number.